Electronic Logging Devices for Trucks

 Industry Leader in ELD for Trucks

-HOS247 is an industry leader in providing ELD solutions.
+HOS247 is an industry leader in providing electronic logbooks.
 We are able to provide effective solutions to both big carriers and small owner-operators.
-Our top-rated ELD solution provides you with reliable hardware that prevents HOS (Hours of Service) violations.
+Our top-rated solution provides you with reliable hardware that prevents HOS (Hours of Service) violations.

 ELD Mandate – Background